 Credit Hours and Enrollment Requirements

 In order to take a full course load in the Autumn quarter of any year, students must have no more than one incomplete grade in formal coursework from the previous academic year.
 For each incomplete over one, the student must reduce his/her course load by one course.
 The student will have such a reduced course load for each subsequent quarter until no more than one incomplete remains.
 MPH students with two or more incompletes are prohibited from taking more than one course per quarter until the incompletes are resolved.
-The University policy, applicable to all MPH students, regarding incompletes states the following: "Undergraduate and graduate students have at most two quarters to complete an incomplete.
-At the end of the second quarter (excluding summer) following the term in which the incomplete grade was assigned, the incomplete will automatically convert to an F grade."
+Students should refer to University policy to understand the deadline for completing incomplete work.
+If the deadline passes without work being submitted and assessed for credit, the grade will revert to an F.

 Leave of Absence